 Expressions of interest from employers are sought all year round, with recruitment for the programme open anytime before the first semester of studies starts in September.
 Upon approval.

-Certified Insurance Practitioner (CIP) is achieved in Year 2 and continual development of soft skills.
+Year 2 sees apprentices strengthening their technical insurance knowledge and continual development of soft skills.

 Completlon of Capstone Project/Dissertation tailored to suit the specific needs of your business.